gazbert/openid-connect-spring-client/README.md

 1. Run the test: `mvn verify -Dskip.integration.tests=false`

 ## Credits
-This app took a lot of inspiration from the excellent tutorial by [eugenp](https://github.com/eugenp/tutorials/tree/master/spring-security-openid).
+This app was inspired by the excellent tutorial written by [eugenp](https://github.com/eugenp/tutorials/tree/master/spring-security-openid).
 The integration test originated from code written by [fromi](https://github.com/fromi/spring-google-openidconnect).

 ## References